Irish Breakfast Tea

 - Salt and pepper to taste

-- 1. Rinse the quinoa under cold water and then cook it in brewed Irish Breakfast Tea instead of water for added flavor.
+- 1. Rinse quinoa under cold water, then cook it in brewed Irish Breakfast Tea instead of water until fluffy.

-- 2. Once cooked, let the quinoa cool and then mix it with cherry tomatoes, cucumber, red onion, and parsley.
+- 2. In a large bowl, combine cooked quinoa with cherry tomatoes, cucumber, bell pepper, red onion, and parsley.

 Irish Breakfast Tea Smoothie Bowl